thenewguy/react-starter/README.md

     administrative privileges (e.g. from an elevated
     command prompt opened via the right click `Run as administrator` context menu action) to allow symlinking.
 Otherwise the box will fail!
+The included `vagrant.bat` handles this automatically.

 ## Development server